Advertisement

 And what of ‘materials’?

 Satisfied with how it feels well-screwed together, you’ll explore the storage on offer.
-Renault’s very pleased with the 27 litres of stowage in the cabin – the best in class, it trumpets.
-And indeed, the door bins are decent, and if you have the automatic version, the ‘floating’ centre console opens up more space where the gear linkage doesn’t have to go.
+Renault’s very pleased with the 24.7 (yes, point seven) litres of stowage in the cabin.
+And indeed, the door bins are decent.
+If you have the automatic hybrid, the ‘floating’ centre console opens up more space where the gear linkage doesn’t have to go.

 Advertisement - Page continues below